adityaraul004/personal-portfolio/README.md

-# Bibek Bhandari - Interactive 3D Portfolio
+# Aditya Narayan Raul - Interactive 3D Portfolio

 This repository contains the code for my personal portfolio website, showcasing my projects, skills, and background as a Computer Science student.

-**Live Demo:**[You can check this] (https://bibekbhandari.site)

 ## Description